Once EQuIS Professional has been installed, the following items will be required.

 If Mixed Mode Authentication is selected during setup, the user must provide, and then confirm, a strong password for the built-in SQL Server system administrator account named sa.
 The sa account connects by using SQL Server Authentication.
 More information about this is available in the Microsoft Library article Choosing an Authentication Mode.

 Only the roles of user indicated in the ST_LICENSE connection string will be used for the linking process.
-License Linking is independent of the individual logging in to a particular Professional Database.
+License Linking is independent of the individual logging in to a specific Professional Database.